ManueGE/Coredatable/README.md

 ## Custom Decoding

 In the case that you need custom serialization, you'll need to do something slightly different from what you'd do in regular `Codable`.
-Instead of overriding `init(from decoder: Decoder)`  you should override `func initialize(from container: CoreDataKeyedDecodingContainer<Self>) throws`.
+Instead of overriding `init(from decoder: Decoder)`  you should override `func initialize(from decoder: Decoder) throws`.

 Let's see an example: